chester-lang/chester2025draft/docs/src/dev/elaboration-system.md

-# Chester Elaboration System
+# Chester Elaboration System (chester.elab)

 ## Introduction

-Chester features two elaboration systems for type checking:

-1. **Original Type Checking Logic (`chester.tyck`)**: The constraint-based type checking system using propagator networks
-2. **New Elaboration System (`chester.elab`)**: A modernized, more modular approach to elaboration with a dedicated solver

-This document explains both systems, their differences, and provides guidance on how to work with the new elaboration system.
+Chester's type checking system uses a modernized elaboration approach with the `chester.elab` package.
+This system provides a more modular, constraint-based approach to type checking and elaboration.

-## Architectural Comparison
+## Architecture Overview

-### Original System (`chester.tyck`)
+### Core System (`chester.elab`)

-The original type checking system is built around propagator networks with cells and constraints:
+The elaboration system is built around a constraint-based solver with dedicated handlers:

-- Uses `TyckPropagator` for constraint propagation
-- Has a monolithic `Elaborater` class with specialized components (`ElaboraterBlock`, `ElaboraterFunction`, etc.)
-- Relies on `CellId` references for tracking types
-- Uses a stateful approach for tracking and resolving constraints

-### New System (`chester.elab`)

-The new elaboration system takes a fundamentally different approach to type checking:

-- **Constraint-based Solver**: Uses a dedicated solver architecture for tracking and resolving typing constraints
+- Uses a dedicated solver architecture for tracking and resolving typing constraints
-- **Modular Handler System**: Each elaboration concern is handled by a dedicated, composable handler
+- Features a modular handler system where each elaboration concern is handled by a dedicated, composable handler
-- **Cell-based Representation**: Uses cells to represent type variables and constraints in a more structured way
+- Uses cells to represent type variables and constraints in a structured way
-- **More Precise Types**: Infers more specific types (e.g., `IntTerm` instead of `IntegerTerm`)
+- Infers more specific types (e.g., `IntTerm` instead of `IntegerTerm`)
-- **Handler-driven Architecture**: Components like `BlockElabHandler` and `ListOfHandler` encapsulate specific elaboration logic
+- Employs handler-driven architecture with components like `BlockElabHandler` and `ListOfHandler`

-### Key Components of the New System
+### Key Components

 #### 1. Core Interfaces